mvr/mvr.github.io/posts/catchy-songs.md

 * George Harrison - Got My Mind Set On You
 * Electric Guest - Jenny
 * TMBG - I Love You for Psychological Reasons
+* The Kooks - Do You Love Me Still?
+* The Bird and the Bee - Birthday
+* UMO - Swim and Sleep (Like a Shark)